stride3d/stride-docs/en/manual/graphics/effects-and-shaders/compile-shaders.md

 | Vulkan         | SPIR-V
 | iOS            | OpenGL ES

-Xenko can convert the shaders at runtime (when the game is running) or at build time (when the editor builds the game assets).
-When Xenko generates shaders at runtime, rendering stops until the shader is compiled.
+Stride can convert the shaders at runtime (when the game is running) or at build time (when the editor builds the game assets).
+When Stride generates shaders at runtime, rendering stops until the shader is compiled.
 This is usually something you want to avoid in your release build — especially on mobile platforms, which have less CPU, so the pause can be more noticable.

-## How Xenko converts shaders at runtime
+## How Stride converts shaders at runtime

-Xenko can't know in advance which shaders will be used at runtime.
+Stride can't know in advance which shaders will be used at runtime.
 This is because users might generate new shader permutations by, for example, changing material parameters or modifying post-effect parameters from scripts.
 Additionally, the final shaders depend on the graphics features on the execution platform.

-1. When Xenko needs a new shader at runtime, it checks its database to see if the shader has already been converted.
-If the shader is in the database, Xenko uses it.
+1. When Stride needs a new shader at runtime, it checks its database to see if the shader has already been converted.
+If the shader is in the database, Stride uses it.

-2. If the shader hasn't already been converted, Xenko compiles it — either locally (on the device) or remotely (in Game Studio), depending on the package **User Settings** (see below).
+2. If the shader hasn't already been converted, Stride compiles it — either locally (on the device) or remotely (in Game Studio), depending on the package **User Settings** (see below).

-3. If **Record used effects** is enabled in the package **User Settings** (see below), Xenko notifies Game Studio that it needs a new shader.
+3. If **Record used effects** is enabled in the package **User Settings** (see below), Stride notifies Game Studio that it needs a new shader.

 4. Game Studio notifies you that there are new shaders to import.